bishopdynamics/cuestack/CueStack/README-ViscaAgent.md

 # Visca Agent
-The Visca Agent is designed to allow you to remotely control a camera compatible with the Sony Visca protocol, remotely using websocket messages.
+The Visca Agent is designed to allow you to remotely control a camera compatible with the Sony Visca protocol, using websocket messages.
 You can use the generic websocket command target to send messages to this agent.
 The agent supports control messages using the same input modules as CueStack, so it also supports HTTP Get and MQTT messages for control.

+## Flags
+* `-c` - set the config file location, default is `config-viscaagent.json`
+* `-m` - set the runmode, which changes how much info is printed, options are `dev` and `prod` (default)

+## Config

 Visca Agent has its own config file, which is pretty straightforward:
 ```json